lambda-snail/Kvitter/README.md

 The project just started, so there is a lot of work to be done.
 Some features that I aim to implement are (not in order):

-- Connecting with other users
+### Use cases/high-level features

-- Viewing the feeds of friends ("friends feed")
+- List of friends
 - Feed filter
 - Recursive liking of posts: Like a post, like that someone likes the post, like that someone likes that someone ...
+- Notifications
 - "Mentions" in posts

-- Notifications
+### Technical stuff

+- Refactoring for promoting extendability and SOLID principles
+    + Refactor the way the logged in user is retrieved
+    + Add caching to reduce the number of trips to the DB
+    + Add validation and more graceful error handling

 ### Implemented